Nadia Kounda

-Nadia Kounda (born 24 October 1989) is a Moroccan film actress.
+Nadia Kounda (born 24 October 1989) is a Moroccan film Actor.

 Career

 Nadia Kounda was born in Casablanca, Morocco.
 She began her career in film and television in 2008, in Morocco.
 In 2011, she played the leading role in the film L'amante du rif, achieving recognition in her native country.
 That same year she moved to Montréal, Canada, where she studied acting and film production.
 Kounda has been featured in national and international film and television productions.